 Continuous grip area

-Avoid interruptions where possible.
-Longer runs can support progressive gait and balance training sessions.
+Longer runs support progressive gait and balance training.

 Strength & safety (built for clinical reality)